nmantani/FileInsight-plugins/README.md

 # FileInsight-plugins: decoding toolbox of McAfee FileInsight hex editor for malware analysis

-FileInsight-plugins is a collection of plugins for McAfee FileInsight hex editor.
+FileInsight-plugins is a large set of plugins for McAfee FileInsight hex editor.
 It adds many capabilities such as decryption, decompression, searching XOR-ed text strings, scanning with a YARA rule, code emulation, disassembly, and more!
 It is useful for various kinds of decoding tasks in malware analysis (e.g. extracting malware executables and decoy documents from malicious document files).